 Our cash flow exposure primarily relates to anticipated third-party foreign currency revenues and expenses.
 We derive a portion of our revenues in foreign currencies as part of our ongoing business operations.
 In addition, a portion of our assets are held in foreign currencies.
-We enter into foreign currency option contracts and foreign currency forward designated as cash flow hedges to hedge certain forecasted revenue transactions denominated in Euros and Australian dollars.
+We enter into foreign currency option contracts and foreign currency forward contracts designated as cash flow hedges to hedge certain forecasted revenue transactions denominated in Euros and Australian dollars.
 We also entered into foreign currency forward contracts designated as cash flow hedges to hedge certain forecasted purchase transactions denominated in Chinese Renminbi.
 Our foreign currency forward and option contracts are entered into for periods consistent with the related underlying exposures and do not constitute positions that are independent of those exposures.

-As of July 2, 2023 and January 1, 2023, we had outstanding cash flow hedge option contracts with a notional value of \$191.1 million and \$213.3 million respectively that are designated for either gross external or intercompany revenue up to our net economic exposure.
-These derivatives have a maturity of ten months or less.
+As of April 2, 2023 we had outstanding cash flow forward contracts with a notional value of \$110.0 million and as of January 1, 2023, we had outstanding cash flow hedge option contracts and forward contracts with a notional value of \$213.3 million.
+These contracts are designated for either gross external or intercompany revenue up to our net economic exposure.
+As of April 2, 2023 and January 1, 2023, these derivatives have a maturity of ten months or less.
 The effective portion of these cash flow hedges is reclassified into revenue when third-party revenue is recognized in our Condensed Consolidated Statements of Operations.

-As of July 2, 2023, we had outstanding cash flow hedge forward contracts designated for our purchases with a notional value of \$39.8 million.
-These derivatives have a maturity of eight months or less.
+As of April 2, 2023, we had outstanding cash flow hedge forward contracts with a notional value of \$36.0 million that are designated for our purchases.
+These derivatives have a maturity of seven months or less.
 As of January 1, 2023, we had no outstanding cash flow hedge forward contracts that are designated for our purchases.
 The effective portion of these cash flow hedges is reclassified into cost of revenue when the cost of purchase is recognized in our Condensed Consolidated Statement of Operations.